 Key Features of Cargo

 Cargo gives you extensive control over your site's design.
 You can edit HTML and CSS directly, create custom layouts, and build page structures that would be impossible on more template-locked platforms.
-This is its biggest selling point.
+This is its biggest selling point and appeals to designers who want pixel-perfect control.

 Project Showcasing